BlockJobManager/shibamini-whitepaper/README.md

 pg.
 1
 SHIBAMINI
-Motto: The Gate to the Meme World
+Motto: The Gateway to the Memecoin World
 WHITE PAPER
 https://shibamini.com The gate to the meme world